 Moser is a founding member of the Advisory Board of BellAziz Master Holdings Limited and has served as a trustee of many institutions including Bank Street College, Children’s Museum of the East End, Citizens Budget Commission, Red Cross of Greater New York, NYSCI (New York Hall of Science), and Alliance for Downtown New York.
 Moser served for over a decade as a member of the Advisory Council of the New York State and Local Retirement System.

-A native New Yorker and father of four, Moser resides in New York City and Sag Harbor, New York with his wife, Dr. Wednesday Martin, an author and cultural anthropologist.
+A native New Yorker and father of four, Moser resides in New York City with his wife, Dr. Wednesday Martin, an author and cultural anthropologist.